MSylvia/xorlib/README.md

 Then you need to add additional options for xc32-gcc (in Project Properties):
-- option -DPIC32NTSCQ (if you have external crystal 14.31818 MHz) will set 28.63636MHz as peripheral clock and 57.27272MHz as CPU clock (this mode allows to have colors and more suitable for 320/640 width screen).
+- option -DPIC32NTSCQ (if you have external crystal 14.31818 MHz) will set 28.63636MHz as peripheral clock and 57.27272MHz as CPU clock (this option enables to generate NTSC colors).
-- option -DPIC32NTSC (if you don't have external crystal 14.31818 MHz and internal 8 MHz oscillator will be used instead) will set 32MHz as peripheral clock and 64MHz as CPU clock (it's faster, but color modes will not be available with this option that is suitable for 256 width screen).
+- option -DPIC32NTSC (if you don't have external crystal 14.31818 MHz and internal 8 MHz oscillator will be used instead) will set 30MHz as peripheral clock and 60MHz as CPU clock (black and white modes only).

 Also it is a good idea to power your device through the same PICkit3 that you will use for programming (option "Power" for PICkit3 configuration of